 Best Suction Bowls

 There are a lot of suction bowls on the market and a lot that don’t secure very well.
-And while I can’t guarantee that any are 100% baby and toddler proof—especially since I know that the kids can be very determined when they want to be!—these are the best ones that we’ve tested.
+And while I can’t guarantee that any are 100% baby and toddler proof—especially since I know kids can be very determined when they want to be!—these are the best ones that we’ve tested.

 In my personal opinion and after 9 years of feeding kids, I vote for a small silicone baby bowl with a lid.
 This will enable you to warm foods up and store them right in the bowl.
 You can also use these for years to come, so it’s a purchase that you can get a lot of use out of.